-These days I’m turning to books not so much for escape as for courage and comfort.
-I welcome anything that might help replenish my stores of both.
+These days I’m turning to books not so much for escape as for courage and comfort, and welcome anything that might help replenish my stores of both.
 For me, that often means returning to one of my favorite authors.
 In addition to writing unforgettable stories and essays, Brian Doyle, who died much too young in 2017, was a teacher, magazine editor, husband, father.

 In this collection of short essays—a form he excelled in—Doyle reminds us of what is good in the world.
 At the same time, he doesn’t shy away from the darkness; in “The Sin” he describes losing his temper with his son, grabbing his shirt collar and roaring at him, frightening them both.
 He doesn’t avoid his own responsibility or pretend it didn’t happen.
 Instead, he confronts himself, “ashamed to the bottom of my bones.”